British-Columbia/Legislative-Assembly/1st Parliament/Bills/No. 13 - Law Society Act.md

 12. All Barristers that operate within British Columbia must be required to possess a law license issued by the Law Society of British Columbia.

-    &nbsp;&nbsp;&nbsp;(a) The Law Society of Briitish Columbia may not decline to issue a law license on the basis of a criminal record unless such a criminal record contains crime committed in a judicial setting.
+    &nbsp;&nbsp;&nbsp;(a) The Law Society of British Columbia may not decline to issue a law license on the basis of a criminal record unless such a criminal record contains crime committed in a judicial setting.